backbonex/backbone.mix/README.md

     WithLogger
 ).extend( ... );
 ```
-Mixing to inherited class
+Mixing to child class
 -------------------------
-`mix` as any other static method of Backbone classes inherits well, so you can use it with child classes
+`mix` is inherited as well as any other static method of Backbone classes, so you can use it with child classes
 ```js
 var Post = Article.mix(WithComments).extend( ... );
 ```